 - Oxalic acid

 Once you’re gloved and masked up, follow the directions on the wood stripper as closely as possible.
 Make sure you coat each and every board thoroughly so you don’t miss any of the stain.
 If the product is high-quality, you’ll notice the stain start to dissolve.
-You probably won’t need to scrub, but if you do, use a steel bristle brush to remove any stain still stuck on.
+You probably won’t need to scrub, but if you do, use a steel bristle brush to remove any stain still stuck.

 Related Post: Should I Paint, Stain, Or Leave My Fence Natural?